PrideVelConsulting/polygon_id_schema/vocab/githubCredential.md

 Count of the github following of the user

-# type
+# types

-Name of the github type of the user
+Name of the github types of the user